threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 In this zinit service file, we define a service named `ssh-init.yaml`, where we tell zinit to execute the following command: `exec: /scripts/sshd_init.sh`.
 This command thus runs the script `sshd_init.sh` we covered in a previous section.

 We also note that `oneshot` is set to `true` and this means that it should only be executed once.
-This command is often used with zinit files and it comes up frequently in the Nextcloud FList directory.
+This command is often used with zinit files and it comes up frequently in the Nextcloud flist directory.

 Now, we take a look at the file `sshd.yaml`: